mvc-spec/www.mvc-spec.org/README.md

 ## Development mode

-If you are actively working on the site, you should follow this workflow.
+If you are actively working on the site, you should use the development mode.

-First start the development server which serves the site:
+To start in development mode, start the script like this:

-    $ npm run serve
+    $ npm run dev

-You can now point your browser to: [http://localhost:8080/](http://localhost:8080/)
+You can now point your browser to: [http://localhost:4444/](http://localhost:4444/)

-Then open a new console add start watching the files for automatic rebuilding on file modification:

-    $ npm run watch
+If you change any files, the development mode will automatically rebuild the site.

 That's it! :)